Carl Gustav Rehnskiöld: Battle of Poltava

 The opposing forces at Poltava comprised about 16,000 Swedish soldiers and 40,000 Russian.
 Rehnskiöld replaced the King as commander-in-chief; Lewenhaupt commanded the infantry and Major-General Carl Gustaf Creutz the cavalry.
 The battle plan was constructed by Rehnskiöld in consultation with the King, while Gyllenkrok established the formation plan.
 The 8,170 strong Swedish infantry was divided into four columns, which would carry out a surprise attack against the Russian redoubts before dawn and bypass them.
 The 7,800 strong Swedish cavalry would follow the infantry, divided into six columns.
 After the infantry bypassed the redoubts, they would march to the wide field in front of the Russian field camp, to a position at a ford near the village of Petrovka and northwest of Peter's fortified army, while simultaneously, the Swedish cavalry would drive off the Russian cavalry.
 From that position, the gathered Swedish Army would march to the right and form itself into battle formation.
 If the maneuver succeeded, Peter's fortified army would be trapped in their own camp, with the steep river bank behind them and the Swedish Army in front of them, blocking their line of retreat at Petrovka.
 If they would not accept the Swedes' challenge, they would eventually starve to death.
 The four infantry columns would be commanded by Major-Generals Axel Sparre, Berndt Otto Stackelberg, Carl Gustaf Roos and Anders Lagercrona.
 The King accompanied the eastern column on the left wing in a stretcher.

 Shortly before midnight on 28 June, Rehnskiöld ordered his troops to decamp and advance towards the Russian redoubts in the cover of darkness.
 Disorder arose in some of the columns, with Rehnskiöld having a vicious exchange with Lewenhaupt:

-Where the hell are you up to?
-No one should witness this; don't you see that everything is in confusion? [...]
-Yes, you are, you worry about nothing.
-I need no help nor any use from you.
-I had never imagined you to be like that, I had expected much more of you, but I see it is for nothing.
+Where the hell are you?
+No one can find you—don’t you see that everything is in complete chaos? […] Yes, that’s just like you: you don’t worry about anything.
+I get no help or benefit from you.
+I never would have thought you’d turn out like this.
+I had imagined something very different of you, but I see now it was all for nothing.